jeffersonklamas/jeffersonklamas/README.md

 # Welcome!👋

-## I'm Jefferson! let me present a little about myself
+## I'm Jefferson Klamas! let me present a little about myself

 At the moment I am in the process of changing my career and I am starting my studies in Python and R programming, for who knows in the future to become a data scientist.

-- 🌱 I am currently learning about Python, R and Methods of Operations Research
+- 🌱 I am currently learning about Python, R and Methods of Operations Research.
+- 🌱 I am currently learning about HTML5, CSS3 and JavaScript.

 Feel free to ask.